Azure/azure-powershell/src/Security/Security/help/DIsable-AzSecurityAdvancedThreatProtection.md

 ## SYNTAX

 ```
-DIsable-AzSecurityAdvancedThreatProtection -ResourceId <String> [-DefaultProfile <IAzureContextContainer>]
+Disable-AzSecurityAdvancedThreatProtection -ResourceId <String> [-DefaultProfile <IAzureContextContainer>]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The `Disable-AzSecurityThreatProtection` cmdlet disables the threat protetion policy for a storage account.
+The `Disable-AzSecurityAdvancedThreatProtection` cmdlet disables the threat protetion policy for a storage account.
 To use this cmdlet, specify the *ResourceId* parameter.

 ## EXAMPLES